osho81/basic-dice/README.md

 A simple dice game: just refresh the page and a round of dice turns begins.

 This is based on an assignment in the programme (that I participated in):
 "The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com)

+Used technologies:
+- HTML/CSS
+- JavaScript

+To add to the program:
+- Button for rolling dices.
+- Option to choose number of dices.